misje/opencti-wazuh-connector/docs/source/create_opencti_user.rst

    *Security* is found by navigating to the bottom of the navigation tab and selecting *Security*.

-Before creating a user, we'll be either creating a group or selecting a suitable group that already exists, after inspecting it.
+Before creating a user, we will be either creating a group or selecting a suitable group that already exists, after inspecting it.

 .. figure:: images/cti_user_2.png